 When Money Markets Funds Almost Failed

 On September 16, 2008, the $62 billion Reserve Primary Fund broke the buck.
 It was the nation's oldest money market fund.
-The money market had invested in Lehman Brothers short-term debt.
+The money market had invested in Lehman Brothers' short-term debt.
 When that investment bank went bankrupt, Reserve's NAV dropped to 97 cents.

 As a result, on September 19, 2008, the Treasury Department stepped in to guarantee money market funds.
 This run on money market funds made Treasury Secretary Henry Paulson realize that credit markets were shutting down, and he needed to submit the $700 billion bailout bill to Congress.
-On October 21, the Federal Reserve agreed to buy assets from money market funds who needed cash to pay for redemptions.
+On October 21, the Federal Reserve agreed to buy assets from money market funds that needed cash to pay for redemptions.